Twice a Day Medication: How Many Hours Apart?

 Does twice a day mean every 12 hours?

 Not exactly.
 "Twice a day" (BID) means two doses during your waking hours, roughly 10 to 14 hours apart.
 "Every 12 hours" (Q12H) means strict 12-hour intervals around the clock.
-For most twice-daily prescriptions, morning and evening is fine — you don't need a stopwatch.
+For most twice-daily prescriptions, morning and evening is fine, and you don't need a stopwatch.
 If your medication requires exact 12-hour spacing, the label or your pharmacist will say "every 12 hours" specifically.

 How many hours apart is twice a day for medication?

 Aim for about 12 hours, but anywhere from 10 to 14 hours apart works for most BID prescriptions.
 A 7 AM and 7 PM schedule works for most people.
-The key is consistency — take your doses at roughly the same times each day rather than stressing over exact hours.
+The key is consistency, so take your doses at roughly the same times each day rather than stressing over exact hours.
 Ask your pharmacist if your specific medication needs strict timing.

 What does BID mean on a prescription?